mjordan/irc/README.md

 * Bug reports, feature requests, and documentation improvements are welcome.
 * If you want to open a pull request, please open an issue first.
 * Run tests with `composer tests`, and run PSR2 style checks with `composer style`.
-* This library includes a simple web server that is used in PHPUnit tests.
-This server runs by default on port 8001.
-If you need to change that port number, do so in `tests/bootstrap.php`.

 ## License